This post may contain affiliate links. Please read our disclosure policy.

-Scottish Millionaire Shortbread is a new addition to my holiday baking.
-It’s a triple-decker combo of buttery shortbread, sweet caramel, and decadent chocolate.
+This deliciously easy Scottish Millionaires Shortbread recipe is a new addition to my holiday baking.
+It’s a triple-decker combo of buttery shortbread, a sweet caramel made with sweetened condensed milk, and decadent chocolate.
 It’s already a favorite!

-Although there are three layers, this cookie is incredibly easy to make and so decadently delicious, you’ll instantly know why they’re so popular in Europe.
+Although there are three layers, this decadent Millionaires Shortbread cookie is incredibly easy to make and so decadently delicious, you’ll instantly know why they’re so popular in Europe.

 This recipe has Scottish origins.
 And here’s why.

 I agreed with her regarding the Victoria Spongecake.
-But my interest was pricked by Millionaire Shortbread.
-While I make boxes and tins full of shortbread every year, I’d never had Millionaire Shortbread.
+But my interest was pricked by Millionaires Shortbread.
+While I make boxes and tins full of shortbread every year, I’d never had Millionaires Shortbread.
 And after a, “Can you make these for Christmas?”
 I was on a quest to find and make the best European style possible.

-So Julia, hope these bring back wonderful memories!
+So Julia, I hope these bring back wonderful memories!

 For the Shortbread